shadowsocks/Shadowsocks-Net/README.md

 ##### Steps to create filter

-1. Choose the properly `Category` and `Priority`, which determine the order of the filter in the filter chain.
+1. Choose the proper `Category` and `Priority`, which determine the order of the filter in the filter chain.
 The framework has preseted several categories:
 ```c#
     public enum ClientFilterCategory